 '''

-#define XSQLDA LENGTH (n) (sizeof (XSQLDA) + (n - 1) sizeof(XSQLVAR))
+#define XSQLDA_LENGTH (n) (sizeof (XSQLDA) + (n - 1) sizeof(XSQLVAR)) n is the number of parameters in a statement string, or the number of select-list items returned from a query.
+For example, the following C statement uses the XSQLDA_LENGT

 '''

-n is the number of parameters in a statement string, or the number of select-list items returned from a query.
+returned from a query.
 For example, the following C statement uses the XSQLDA\LENGTH macro to specify how much memory to allocate for an XSQLDA with 5 parameters or return items:

 '''

 XSQLDA my_xsqlda;

 ...

-my_xsqlda = (XSQLDA ) malloc(XSQLDA_LENGTH(5));
+wy_xsqlda = (XSQLDA ) malloc(XSQLDA_LENGTH(5));

 ...

 '''